|

 this is the most important regulatory application of the “life-cycle

-involves more and more-creative work.
+approach” which underlies all ecological economics.
 Localization: There will likely always be some

 appropriately world-scale industries.